 Input 1 Low cut filter: Allows a fixed 250Hz low cut filter to be applied for applications where microphones are plugged directly into the input.
 Input 1 Attenuation (dB): Controls the attenuation of the input 1 channel.
 Values of 0 to -80dB in 0.1dB steps are allowed.
 Input 2 Low cut filter: Allows a fixed 250Hz low cut filter to be applied for applications where microphones are plugged directly into the input.
 Input 2 Attenuation (dB): Controls the attenuation of the input 2 channel.
 Values of 0 to -80dB in 0.1dB steps are allowed.
+Priority: Enables the priority input option, ducks other inputs when signal level on input 2 exceeds AGC threshold.
+Ducking Level (dB): Adjusts the level of attenuation applied to the other inputs, when priority is active.
+Input 3 Attenuation (dB): Controls the attenuation of the input 3 channel on Dante enabled models.
+Values of 0 to -80dB in 0.1dB steps are allowed.
 Signal Type: Drop down box that selects the test signal from OFF, Pink Noise, Sine Wave, Combi 1K, Combi 1.6K, Combi 2.5K and disable loop outputs Note: prolonged use of a sine wave at high current can cause the amplifier to overheat and limit output levels Frequency: Controls the frequency of the continuous sine wave test signal Timeout: Controls the time which test signals remain on.
 10, 30, 60 and 120 (default) minutes are available.
 Current: Controls the level of current to loops A and B. Maximum current is with the slider at 0 dB and minimum with the slider at -80 dB.
 Offset Value: Controls the offset between loops A and B. Moving the slider to the left (for dual output drivers only) reduces loop A by up to 10dB then off.
 Moving to the right reduces loop B by up to 10 dB then off.
 Slope: Corrects system frequency response due to metal structures in a building.
 The drop down box allows the selection of OFF, Custom or a slope of 0.25dB/Octave to 4.00dB/Octave.
 See Technical Specifications in section 15 for further details.
+Custom LF: A slider that controls the slope of the LF section of the custom MLC.
+Values of between 0 and 4 in 0.25 dB steps can be entered here.
+Custom Knee: Controls the frequency where the LF custom slope stops and the HF slope starts.
+Custom HF: A slider that controls the slope of the HF section of the custom